GasFurr/B3T/README.md

 # Go to your project root
 ~ b3t init my_awesome_app -t mytemplate
 # Creates b3t.toml by your template (stored in program)
-~ b3t scan # When you in your projects root
+~ b3t scan # When you're in your project's root
 # Detects the comments using b3t.toml configuration.
 (It scans all files if not said otherwise.)
 ~ cd /home/.homework # Now you can do anything
 ~ b3t list my_awesome_app # Just ask for your project's Todo list!